kubernetes/kubernetes/staging/src/k8s.io/client-go/examples/create-update-delete-deployment/README.md

 Running this command will execute the following operations on your cluster:

-1. **Create Deployment:** This will create a 2 replica Deployment with annotation `fizz=buzz`.
+1. **Create Deployment:** This will create a 2 replica Deployment.
 Verify with `kubectl get pods`.
-2. **Update Deployment:** This will update the Deployment resource created in previous step to set the replica count to 1 and update annotations.
+2. **Update Deployment:** This will update the Deployment resource created in previous step by setting the replica count to 1 and changing the container image to `nginx:1.13`.
 You are encouraged to inspect the retry loop that handles conflicts.
-Verify the new replica count and `foo=bar` annotation with `kubectl describe deployment demo`.
+Verify the new replica count and container image with `kubectl describe deployment demo`.
-3. **Rollback Deployment:** This will rollback the Deployment to the last revision, in this case the revision created in Step 1.
-Use `kubectl describe` to verify the original annotation `fizz=buzz`.
-Also note the replica count is still 1; this is because a Deployment revision is created if and only if the Deployment's pod template (`.spec.template`) is changed.
+3. **Rollback Deployment:** This will rollback the Deployment to the last revision.
+In this case, it's the revision that was created in Step 1.
+   Use `kubectl describe` to verify the container image is now `nginx:1.12`.
+   Also note that the Deployment's replica count is still 1; this is because a Deployment revision is created if and only if the Deployment's pod template (`.spec.template`) is changed.
 4. **List Deployments:** This will retrieve Deployments in the `default` namespace and print their names and replica counts.
 5. **Delete Deployment:** This will delete the Deployment object and its